-The Munisport Landfill was a landfill site located in the City of North Miami, adjacent to Biscayne Bay Campus now located beneath the Sole Mia development west of the Campus..
-Landfill operations were halted in 1981 after evidence of leachates and contamination was discovered in the soil, sediments, ground water, and Biscayne Bay.
+The Munisport Landfill is an inactive landfill site located in the City of North Miami, adjacent to Biscayne Bay Campus, the Oleta River Recreational Area and Biscayne Bay.
+Operations were halted in 1981 after evidence of leachates and contamination was discovered in the soil, sediments, ground water, and Biscayne Bay.
 The Munisport Landfill site was categorized as an indeterminate public health hazard.
 Though it posed no threat to human health, it did pose a significant threat to aquatic organisms in the adjacent wetlands.
 Based on these findings, EPA and the City of North Miami entered a Consent Decree for the cleanup in 1992.
 Mitigation included groundwater remediation, wetland restoration, and landfill closure and capping.
 As a result of these actions, the site was removed from EPA's National Priorities List in September 1999 and regulatory authority for the landfill closure was transferred to the state and county.

-Under the approval of Environmental Protection Act (EPA) and Miami-Dade County, the City of North Miami is currently in the process of transforming 193 acres of the former landfill into a mixeduse development project, known as Sole Mia Project.
-The proposed reuse project will include a mix of residential, commercial, retail and recreation facilities, -with full build-out projected by 2022.
+Under the approval of Environmental Protection Act (EPA) and Miami-Dade County, the City of North Miami is currently in the process of transforming 193 acres of the former landfill into a mixed-use development project, known as Sole Mia Project.
+The proposed reuse project will include a mix of residential, commercial, retail and recreation facilities, -with full build-out projected by 2025.
 The developers of the project, Turnberry and LeFrak, are responsible for the site's agreement with the City of North Miami.